Steve Bannon Says Overthrow Of Chinese Government ‘Will Lead The World Into Peace And Prosperity’

 In an interview with Fox News broadcast on Saturday, former White House Chief Strategist Steve Bannon discussed the possibility of regime change in China, reports Mediaite.

 Speaking with anchor Jesse Watters, Bannon railed against the Chinese government, attacking and criticizing the ruling Communist Party.
-The former White House official went as far as to comparing the Chinese Communist Party to Adolf Hitler’s Nazi Party.
+The former White House official went as far as to compare the Chinese Communist Party to Adolf Hitler’s Nazi Party.

 “This is about a totalitarian regime every bit as brutal, every bit as cold blooded, every bit as tough — as the Nazis,” he said, adding that the United States is now in “an information and economic war” with China.

-Bannon discussed China’s actions in the context of the coronavirus pandemic, arguing that the country mislead the world about the virus.
-According to the former Trump ally, China knew that COVID-19 can spread from human to human back in December, but hid the information from the rest of the world.
+Bannon discussed China’s actions in the context of the coronavirus pandemic, arguing that the country misled the world about the virus.
+According to the former Trump ally, China knew that COVID-19 can spread from human to human back in December but hid the information from the rest of the world.

 Instead of notifying the global community, he said, the Chinese government “vacuumed up” all the medical equipment necessary to combat the virus.